 - 22 Jan – The fourth parade with allegorical floats (cars) representing the entourage of Doña Maria de Angulo, the benefactor of the city in colonial times, dressed as a beautiful lady giving sweets and coins to the public.
 The figure of the Doña is represented by the secret election of a young lady from the community.
 The parade is headed by Abrecampo, Chuntás and Parachicos, who are dancing to the sound of the flute and drum.
 Also, a day of confetti and mariachis.

 - 23 Jan – The last and six parade of the Danza de los Parachicos.
 The festival is concluded when the change of the Priostes (‘Stewards of the Saints’) takes place and the Parachicos attend a thanksgiving mass in the church of Santo Domingo de Guzmán (5pm).
 The images of the saints are given to new Priostes families, who will look after the images for a year.
 After the mass, the Parachicos accompany the Patrón to his home for the last dance in order to give a farewell to this year’s party and wait for the next year [Explore Chiapas].
 During these last hours, the drums and flutes play a melancholy tune as the fireworks end and the streets become quiet.

-- Thomas, Scott, ‘The Black Christ of Esquipulas: A Brief Look into El Cristo Negro’.
-Article [Retrieved 6 Jan 2017].
+- Thomas, Scott.
+“The Black Christ of Esquipulas: A Brief Look into El Cristo Negro.”
+Article [Accessed 23 Jun 2018].

-- Williamson, James, ‘Danza de los Parachicos from William Breitenbach Collection of Mexican Masks’, in Out of the Box: Treasures of Newton Gresham Library, Sam Houston State University, 5 March 2013.
+- Williamson, James.
+2013.
+“Danza de los Parachicos from William Breitenbach Collection of Mexican Masks.”
+Out of the Box: Treasures of Newton Gresham Library.
+Huntsville: Sam Houston State University.
+5 March 2013.
 Article.
-More on the Breitbenbach Mexican Mask Collection, see here [Retrieved 6 Jan 2017].
+More on the Breitbenbach Mexican Mask Collection, see here [Accessed 6 Jan 2017].